Pattern recognition techniques for Boson Sampling validation: Boson Sampling and its validation

+From a practical perspective, an essential aspect of any algorithm is that of verifying the correctness of its outputs.
+Verification can be trivial, as for factoring \cite{shor_97}, or exponentially hard, as for Boson Sampling.
+In the latter case, which likely involves the evaluation of permanents, this stage is commonly referred to as \emph{certification}.
+A similar goal, which aims to reduce the required physical resources in view of large-scale applications, is instead that of \emph{validation}.
+In this case, one does not exactly attempt to verify the correctness of an outcome but, rather, to exclude known undesired models for the system that produced it.
+This approach has the advantage of being able to rule out many of the most likely pathologies that a Boson sampler can face, without impacting the algorithm's practicality.

-In contrast with other computational problems, such as factoring \cite{shor_97}, the validation of a quantum device solving the Boson Sampling problem is difficult because the answer cannot be tested using a classical computer.
-Indeed, a severe limitation on this aspect is imposed by the complexity of a complex matrix's permanent, since even the assessmnent of its correctness is a hard computational task.
-Thus, it is necessary to identify methods that do not require the calculation of input/output probabilities to validate the functioning of the device.
-Furthermore, in a quantum supremacy regime the number of input/output combinations becomes very large, since it scales as $\binom{m}{N}$.
-Hence it is necessary to develop suitable techniques, inherently tailored to deal with a large amount of data.
+Thus, due to the complexity of evaluating the permanent, it is necessary to identify methods that do not require the calculation of input/output probabilities to validate the functioning of the device.
+Furthermore, in a quantum supremacy regime the number of input/output combinations becomes very large, since it scales as $\binom{m}{n}$.
+Hence it is also necessary to develop suitable techniques that are tailored to deal with a large amount of data.
+In Tab. \ref{tableValidation} we report a summary of the currently developed techniques, highlighting their main features and performances, in comparison with the method proposed in this article.